Risk Dimensions and Data Sources

 3.2.
 Working Hours

-Description of the data: ILOSTAT provides national estimates of the mean weekly hours worked per employee by economic activity.
-Data on hours of work are presented, whenever possible, based on the mean number of hours of work per week, and with reference to hours worked in all jobs of employed persons and in all types of working time arrangements (e.g., full-time and part-time).
-Data are disaggregated by economic activity according to the latest version of the International Standard Industrial Classification of All Economic Activities (ISIC) available for that year.
+The ILOSTAT database provides national estimates of the mean weekly hours worked per employee by economic activity.
+Data on working hours are presented, where possible, based on the average number of hours worked per week, covering all jobs held by employed persons and all working-time arrangements, including full-time and part-time employment.
+The dataset is disaggregated by economic activity according to the latest available version of the International Standard Industrial Classification of All Economic Activities (ISIC) for the reporting year.

 3.3.
 Migrant Labour

-Description of the data: This dataset reports the size of the labour force disaggregated by place of birth (native-born vs. foreign-born), sex, and age group.
+The ILOSTAT database reports the size of the labour force disaggregated by place of birth, sex, and age group.
 For the SRA, the following filters are applied:

-For each country, the most recent year available is used, ensuring that both the total labour force and the foreign-born labour force figures come from the same year.
+For each country, the most recent available year is used, ensuring that both the total labour force and the foreign-born labour force figures are taken from the same reporting year.
 The proportion of migrant labour is calculated as:

 3.4.
 Women’s Rights & Gender Equality

-Description of the data: The Gender Inequality Index is a composite measure reflecting inequality in achievement between women and men in the following three dimensions:
+The Gender Inequality Index (GII) is a composite measure reflecting inequality between women and men across three key dimensions:

 3.5.
 Freedom of Association